vix993/Iris-Flower-Classification/README.md

 Tensorflow.js: Building the Neural Network using compact javascript code.

+cd ´./tensorflowJs/´,

+run ´node ./generateTest.js´ to generate the training set, then ´node ./index.js´ to run the application.

 Octave: Equation based implementation of logistic regression, using the following article as reference:

 `https://medium.com/@pranav_suresh/iris-classification-using-logistic-regression-using-octave-873bca96ec5b`